 The seriously tricky part of this recipe is keeping the egg runny even after being baked.
 It’s all in the timing, baby.
 The graphic below is featured on the Craftsman and Wolves site and supposedly lays out the anatomy of the thing, but wasn’t super helpful when I actually set out to recreate the recipe.

 Rather, this exhaustive breakdown of the process was the key to success.

 If this recipe seems ridiculously finicky and you’re not up for a challenge in the kitchen, by all means give this a pass.
 Although… honestly it might be easier than it looks.
-I put it together while loading the crockpot with chicken to cook low and slow, plus re-testing a layer of my Paleo Sex in a Pan (for which I’d stupidly mis-typed an ingredient, sorry) and it still came out just fine!
+I put it together while loading the crockpot with chicken to cook low and slow, plus re-testing a layer of my Allergy-Friendly Sex in a Pan and it still came out just fine!
 So if you want a breakfast/brunch item that can seriously impress, give these a shot.

 One more thing.
 If you don’t like the name “Rebel Within”, you can also call this “The 14-Egg Breakfast Recipe”.